 **Vaccinations are subject to availability.
 Please note that certain vaccinations for children 17 and under need to be administered by their PCP.

 If results from the tests are abnormal or positive, you may require further treatment.
 Our team will give you the details and referrals you may need to guide you through the process.

-THIRD VISIT (appointment required)
+SECOND VISIT (appointment required)